idanshal/sb-todo-app-tdp/README.md

   - description should not be null or empty and also should have a max length of 300
 - Add validation for the POST/PUT requests so that the TodoRequest is validated
 - Add validation for the id path variable so that it is a positive number
+- Test endpoints using Postman and verify that validation works as expected

 ### Customizing the error response for validation errors